-Dominated historically by slave-trading Arab Muslims from the northern regions, the recent history of Chad was shaped when the French began taking an interest in central and western Africa in the 1900s.
-By 1913 the country was fully colonised: sadly the new rulers didn't really know what to do with their conquest, and investment all but dried up after a few years, leaving much of the territory almost entirely undeveloped.
+Dominated historically by Arab Muslims from the northern regions who traded in enslaved people, the recent history of Chad was shaped when the French began taking a colonial interest in central and western Africa in the 1900s.
+By 1913 the country was fully colonised, but the French didn't really know what to do with their conquest, and investment all but dried up after a few years, leaving much of the territory almost entirely undeveloped.

 Independence & Tombalbaye

 When independence was granted in 1960, a southerner became Chad's first head of state.
 But by arresting opposition leaders and banning political parties, President François Tombalbaye provoked a series of conspiracies in the Muslim north – the violent repression of which quickly escalated into full-blown guerrilla war.

 For the next quarter of a century, Chadian politics was defined by armed struggles, shifting alliances, coups and private armies, overseen and often exacerbated by France and Libya, who took a keen interest in the area.
 In addition, the Sahel drought of the 1970s and early 1980s destroyed centuries-old patterns of existence and cultivation, causing large-scale migration to urban centres.

 In 1975 Tombalbaye was assassinated and succeeded by General Félix Malloum, a fellow southerner.
 Over US$1 million in cash was found in Tombalbaye's residence, along with plans to proclaim himself emperor.